prisect/dimanet/README.md

 #### Notice

-> *If you have issues with the permission, or the make file, please report this issue at the ***Issues*** tab. (make sure to see if the project successfully built on the top of this readme file before reporting anything. if not, it might probably be an issue with your system or the make command it self)*
+> *If you have issues with the permission, or the make file, please report it at the ***Issues*** tab. (make sure to see if the project successfully built on the top of this readme file before reporting anything. if not, it might probably be an issue with your system or the make command it self)*
 > *Also, search errors up instead of commiting issues concerning the commands, etc...*

 ## Deployments